 The My Member Profile page also contains a link for your My Forum Profile page.
 For those members who are interested in engaging others in the nonprofit community to share stories, get feedback and suggestions, or look for technology solutions, the community forums are a great place to spend some quality time.
 You can ask questions about a specific technology, share advice on how you've set up your network, and answer questions from other nonprofit practitioners who need help with their technology.

-The Community Profile page is a dashboard area where you can see your recent forum activity, posts that you have marked as your favorites, private messages, as well as recent posts by any of your forum friends.
+The My Forumy Profile page is a dashboard area where you can see your recent forum and blog activity, posts that you have marked as your favorites, private messages, as well as recent posts by any of your forum friends.
 There are also links on the page to View and Edit Profile.